tech-ascension/landing_page/src/legal/privacy-policy.md

 ## Complaints about privacy

-If you have any complaints about our privacy practises, please feel free to send in details of your complaints to 10A Avonlea Street, Dapto, New South Wales, 2530 .
+If you have any complaints about our privacy practises, please feel free to send in details of your complaints to Parcel Locker 10074 61705 Shop 18 110-114 Crown St Wollongong NSW, Australia.
 We take complaints very seriously and will respond shortly after receiving written notice of your complaint.

 ## Changes to Privacy Policy